-The curriculum for students enrolled in a cosmetologist course shall consist of sixteen hundred (1,600) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7316 of the Barbering and Cosmetology Act.
+The curriculum for students enrolled in a cosmetologist course shall consist of one thousand (1,000) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7316 of the Barbering and Cosmetology Act.
 Technical instruction means instruction given by demonstration, lecture, classroom participation, or examination.
 Practical operation shall mean actual performance by the student of a complete service on another person or mannequin.
 Please note 505 hours are devoted to clinic/theory experience, which shall include all phases of cosmetology.

 Such technical instruction and practical operations shall include:

 80 Disinfection & Sanitation 50 Facials: Manual, Electric, Chemical

 70 Hairstyling & Thermal Styling 40 Brow & Lash Beautification

 100 Perming & Chemical Relaxing 20 Scalp Treatment

 80 Haircutting 25 Manicures & Pedicures

 70 Color & Bleach 80 Artificial Nails & Wraps